 Affirm Holdings, Inc. Investors: Please contact the Portnoy Law Firm to recover your losses; February 6, 2023 deadline

 LOS ANGELES, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Affirm Holdings, Inc. (“Affirm” or “the Company”) (NASDAQ: AFRM) investors that a lawsuit filed on behalf of investors that purchased securities between February 12, 2021 through December 15, 2021.
+16, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Affirm Holdings, Inc. ("Affirm" or "the Company") AFRM investors that a lawsuit filed on behalf of investors that purchased securities between February 12, 2021 through December 15, 2021.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.